JarekGie/JarekGie/README.md

 <h1>About me</h1>
-I began my adventure in the world of IT, in 2006.
+I started my adventure in the IT world in 2006.
 I started with ERP system implementations and website development.
 The period from 2007 to 2019 was the time of providing IT outsourcing for small businesses.

-During this time, I provided complex services to small businesses.
+During this time I provided comprehensive services to small businesses.
 Among the services I provided were:

-- design and installation of local networks
-- configuring network devices (routers, switches, next generation firewalls
-- implementation and management of windows server
-- user identity management
-- solving current user problems.
+design and installation of local networks configuring network devices (routers, switches, new generation firewalls implementation and management of windows server user identity management solving current user problems.

-In 2019, I started working at Atos Poland Global Services in the BDS department, in the position of Security Engineer in the IAM team.
+In 2019, I started working for Atos Poland Global Services in the BDS department, in the position of Security Engineer in the IAM team.

 Since 2020, I have been working with Makolab S.A. as DevOps/Support Engineer.
 There I am responsible for, among other things:

-- monitoring application performance.
+monitoring application performance.
-- resolving incidents from the L2/L3 level
-- close cooperation with development and QA teams in devops methodology
-- monitoring the Kubernetes cluster
-- application deployments using Jenkins
+resolving incidents from the L2/L3 level close cooperation with development and QA teams in devops methodology monitoring Kubernetes cluster deployments of applications using Jenkins

-Among the most interesting projects, I can count the preparation and implementation of AWS environment using CloudFormation, Terraform, Ansible and Jenkins.
+Among the most interesting projects I can count working for Beaconcure Ltd. In this project, I was responsible for preparing and deploying a full AWS infrastructure using CloudFormation, Terraform, Ansible and Jenkins.

+Previously, the client created its infrastructure using the AWS console, the specifics of the client required creating multiple AWS accounts and configuring identical and repeatable infrastructure on them.
+It took several weeks to create and test the manually configured infrastructure.
+Using my scripts shortened this process to a few hours.

+The same client also expected to implement infrastructure and application monitoring.
+As part of this project, I implemented Zabbix monitoring and ELK stack with elasticsearch and kibana.

 <h3 align="left">Connect with me:</h3>